(1135 words, part 2 of 7)

 We are the largest anti-democracy force that has existed in the history of the world, and among historians, that’s not a debate.

-Most of us can’t pay for traditional higher education.
-Republicans in power are trying to exert control over this system and generally dismantle it, believing it to be a conduit for inculcating young minds with socialist ideas.
+The “economy” is not working for most of us.
+Most of us can’t pay for education beyond high school.
+Republicans in power are trying to exert control over higher education and generally dismantle it, believing it to be a conduit for inculcating young minds with socialist ideas.
 (Audio tape from inside the Nixon and Reagan administrations makes clear this was an aim of theirs.)
 But the joke’s on them, as the vast majority of traditional higher education serves to advance capitalist propaganda, not socialism.
 If you want a socialist education, you pretty much have to educate yourself.

-Almost no one can save enough to start a business that would compete with those already at the top.
+I should be more clear: the actual U.S. economy, what most folks experience, is in shambles.
+Almost no one can save enough to have a true safety net, let alone start a business.
+So everyone already owning a business is secure in their place; no one else can touch them.
 We hear talk of “the oligarchy.”
 What I’ve described is more akin to feudalism.
-It’s the logical outcome of the extent to which we’ve let capitalism run amok, that is, the extent of politicians’ deregulation at the behest of the ownership class.
+It’s the logical outcome of the extent to which we’ve let capitalism run amok: that is, the extent of politicians’ deregulation, at the behest of the ownership class.

-So in skimming profit from all of us, the ruling class is also stealing our ability to leave jobs we don’t hate, and our ability to influence policy such that the playing field is kept level and the grifts don’t exponentially increase.
+As a reminder: our money is a measure of our personal freedom, and our political power.
+In skimming profit from all of us, the ruling class is also stealing our ability to leave jobs we don’t hate, and our ability to influence policy such that the playing field is kept level and the grifts don’t exponentially increase.
 We don’t have that any more, and as you may be able to see, the grifts are accelerating.
-What started under Reagan continued under every subsequent president and has reached a fever pitch under Trump: we are acting like a dying empire in that folks are looting as much as possible until collapse.
+What started under Reagan continued under every subsequent president and has reached a fever pitch under Trump.
+The U.S. is acting like a dying empire in that folks are looting as much as possible until the inevitable collapse.

-The median home right now, as a percentage of median income, is several times more expensive than housing was in the great depression.
+The price of the median home in 2025, expressed in terms of how many years of median income it takes to buy it, is several times more expensive than a home during the great depression.
 This is a measure of wealth inequality, and if it keeps accelerating, you will lose your house, one way or another, even if you own it outright today.

 I don’t say the pledge of allegiance because my allegiance is to the working class, who must sell their labor to pay their bills; not to the class of people whose lifestyle is funded solely by virtue of owning things that turn them profit.
-The U.S. state as it exists today is bought and paid for by that second group, the ownership class.
-(Or “capital class,” or “ruling class.”)
-My allegiance is not to them and their political project, which is primarily meant to ensure they stay at the top.
-Your allegiance shouldn’t be, either.
+The U.S. government in 2025 is bought and paid for by that second group, the ownership class.
+(Sometimes called “capital class,” or “ruling class.”)
+My allegiance is not to them and their political project.
+That project is primarily meant to ensure they stay at the top.
+Your allegiance shouldn’t be to this, either.

 I ally myself with those who’ve chosen to see the world as it is, and to oppose what I’ve described here.
-Maybe that opposition is substantial, like the young people who dirtied a fighter jet production clean room to stall the war machine.
-Or maybe it’s as simple as choosing not to make skimming excess value of labor your life’s work.
+Maybe that opposition is substantial, like the heroic young people who dirtied a fighter jet production clean room to stall the war machine.
+Or maybe it’s as simple as choosing not to make your life’s work skimming excess value of other people’s labor.
 That’s just… unimaginative.

 The only reason I don’t kneel and hold up a fist during “the pledge” is because others watching likely haven’t yet learned the above.
-Those are humans who, like me for most of my life, didn’t understand these things.
-I don’t want to stop the potential for a conversation before it even starts.
+Heck, for most of my life, I didn’t understand these things.
+The Black Panthers carry guns where they need to because people need protecting.
+When it comes to policy, people’s lives are on the line, so pleasantries come a distant second.
+But not every pledge of allegiance needs a protest.
+Sometimes a conversation started because you’re just a little different works better.

 Brandon Smith has been an elected town official and the youngest winner of the only award for independent journalism.
 His writing has appeared in The Guardian, Al Jazeera, and In These Times.